Mikma03/Learning_Path/README.md

 I myself use *PyCharm* and **VSC**.
 For these two **IDEs** it is possible to install **Jupyter**.

-Additionally, in principle it seems necessary to have **Anaconda** on your computer.
+Additionally, in principle it seems necessary to have **Anaconda** on your computer.m

 Usually, a DS project requires working with several languages and in several environments, so it is worth having a well-configured workplace from the very beginning.